HenryIbeh999/Life-of-Py/README.md

 ### Save/Load
 - Manual save via menu (optional per-day)
 - If you fail to save, the economy graph resets to the last existing save point
-- Load previous saves from main menu
+- Load previous saves from main menu or in-game

 ---

 ## Progression & Goals

-It is a sandbox game, but natural objectives emerge:
+It is a sandbox game, I don't know what to tell you...

-1. **Early Game**: Survive the first week, pick a job, start saving, try not to die
-2. **Mid Game**: Accumulate $1000+, advance to better jobs (level up through experience)
-3. **Late Game**: Exploit economy cycles, maximize salary index, become wealthy
-4. **Sandbox**: Watch the economy evolve, experiment with different career paths

 Your progress is tracked in **economy CSV files** that record daily inflation, interest rates, and salary multipliers—useful for analyzing what worked and what didn't across runs.